rova

 Saturday, April 11 (NZST)

-The xx (2:00 PM, Coachella Stage): A reunion 8 years in the making, the trio returns with their signature atmospheric indie-pop amongst huge anticipation for their upcoming album.
+• The xx (2:00 PM, Coachella Stage): The trio returns with their signature atmospheric indie-pop amongst huge anticipation for their upcoming album.

-Katseye (3:00 PM, Sahara): The global girl group makes their Coachella debut on the week of their 'Pinky Up' release.
+• Katseye (3:00 PM, Sahara): The global girl group made their Coachella debut on the week of their 'Pinky Up' release.
 However, fans will be looking at how the group performs without sixth member Manon, who is on an unexpected "hiatus".

-Swae Lee (5:50 PM, Sahara): One half of Rae Sremmurd, Swae Lee fans have already begun calling it Swaechella in anticipation for what he's bringing to the stage.
+• Swae Lee (5:50 PM, Sahara): One half of Rae Sremmurd, Swae Lee fans have already begun calling it Swaechella in anticipation of what he's bringing to the stage.

 Sunday, April 12 (NZST)